opinion

 This is all confusing and perplexing, and intoxicating and exhilarating at the same time.
 We listen in fascination each time, and then go away, shaking our heads, back into our worlds in which time only moves forward linearly.
 We don’t know what to make of such theories, or what to do about them.
 The eastern concept of timelessness applies temporary balm on our wounded souls and scarred pysches, and provides us with some indescribable comfort.
 It soothes us to hear that time does not run out and that we will have more chances to get things right, and that God and this universe may not be as harsh and unforgiving as they are made out to be.

-A close-up look at Hindu cosmology, calendars and time scales
+A look at Hindu cosmology, calendars and time scales

 Carl Sagan describes the Big Bang and the creation of the universe in his television series “Cosmos,” which first aired when I was in school.
 In this, he talks about how it all began according to science, and how the universe formed within the first new nano seconds of the Big Bang.
 In the world of science, creation is synonymous with the formation of matter and the creation of space and time.